-The expected profit arising from the in-force business arising during the first half of fiscal year 2016 is transferred to the ANW.
-This item includes the profits expected to arise from the in-force business at March 31, 2016 as well as the profits from the new business acquired during the first half of fiscal year 2016.
+The expected profit arising from the in-force business arising during fiscal year 2016 is transferred to the ANW.
+This item includes the profits expected to arise from the in-force business at March 31, 2016 as well as the profits from the new business acquired during fiscal year 2016.
 These transfers occur between components of the EEV and this does not impact the total EEV.